Serzhs/frontend-workshop/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory root folders terminal, you can run:

+### `npm install`

+Download all repositories so it is possible to start it.

 ### `npm start`